hytopiagg/sdk/docs/server.entity.md

 </td><td>

-Stops all looped and oneshot animations for the entity, optionally excluded the provided animations from stopping.
+Stops all looped and oneshot animations for the entity, optionally excluding the provided animations from stopping.

 </td></tr>